The Home Closed Friday. Another Studio Booked The Discovery Sunday.

 - Retainer and procurement continuity improve, so more strong discovery calls turn into signed and margin-bearing work.

-The Rage Number captures the measurable interior-design leak.
-The Vibration Tax is everything the principal designer, studio manager, procurement lead, and project coordinator carry because the front door still feels fragile: missed-inquiry anxiety, creative time getting burned on weak-fit projects, procurement stall frustration, and the suspicion that good work is drifting without anyone seeing the full cost.
+The revenue leak calculator shows the measurable interior-design leak.
+The Stress Cost is everything the principal designer, studio manager, procurement lead, and project coordinator carry because the front door still feels fragile: missed-inquiry anxiety, creative time getting burned on weak-fit projects, procurement stall frustration, and the suspicion that good work is drifting without anyone seeing the full cost.

 Interior design is especially exposed because the first touch is emotional.
 Buyers are not only buying skill.
 They are buying confidence, ease, and a sense that the studio will hold the entire process with care.
 If the first response feels loose, that confidence starts cracking early.